Why the unvaccinated still have to wear a mask in NY

-On June 15, Gov. Andrew Cuomo announced 70% of New Yorkers over the age of 18 had been vaccinated against COVID, supposedly meaning the end to all COVID restrictions.
+On June 15, Governor Andrew Cuomo announced 70 percent of New Yorkers over the age of 18 had been vaccinated against COVID, supposedly meaning the end to all COVID restrictions.
 On June 24 the State of Emergency expired, it was also the day the DOH readopted some COVID-era emergency regulations like the “Surge and Flex” strategy and requiring masks in public for unvaccinated people for a period of time.

 The readopted emergency regulations call for unvaccinated New Yorkers to continue wearing a mask in public spaces and when unable to social distance.